-- Demonstrate knowledge of the process involved in the implementation of the interior built environment from concept development, presentation, construction documentation and final project completion - Possess the technical knowledge and skills for professional entry-level employment opportunities within the field of interior design and the related construction industry - Apply critical thinking and problem solving necessary for thoughtful, creative and innovative solutions for the interior built environment - · Demonstrate competency in oral and written skills - Possess knowledge of basic codes, life safety and ADA compliance for public safety and those with special needs - Produce basic interior construction drawings using AutoCad® or other electronic mediums - Demonstrate design intent through the use of visual methods such as sketches, perspective, rendering techniques and material choices on display boards. - Possess knowledge of business practices, professional standards and related work ethics as in the field of interior design - · Successfully complete an internship related to the business of interior design. - Assemble a well-rounded portfolio and resumé which exhibits meaningful skills to potential employers
+- Demonstrate knowledge of the process involved in the implementation of the interior built environment from concept development, presentation, construction documentation and final project completion - Possess the technical knowledge and skills for professional entry-level employment opportunities within the field of interior design and the related construction industry - Apply critical thinking and problem solving necessary for thoughtful, creative and innovative solutions for the interior built environment - Demonstrate competency in oral and written skills - Possess knowledge of basic codes, life safety and ADA compliance for public safety - Working knowledge of universal design principles and Well Design - .
+Demonstrate design intent through the use of visual methods such as sketches, perspective, rendering techniques and material choices on display boards. - Possess knowledge of business practices, professional standards and related work ethics in the field of interior design - Successfully complete an internship related to the business of interior design. - Assemble a well-rounded portfolio and resumé which exhibits meaningful skills to potential employers